 Long-Term Educational Success

-Learners who receive early and consistent support are more likely to succeed academically and socially.
-Early intervention sets a strong foundation for future learning and independence.
+Learners who receive early and sustained support are more likely to succeed academically, socially, and emotionally.
+Early intervention creates a strong foundation for lifelong learning and independence.

 Creating Inclusive Learning Environments